cs3org/reva/changelog/unreleased/ocm-bounded-json.md

 Security: bound peer-controlled OCM JSON

-Every OCM control-plane response body and peer-controlled error snippet is now capped at a 64 KiB default limit through `readOCMBody` and `decodeOCMJSON` helpers, which read the body once and return `ErrResponseTooLarge` for oversized input.
+Every OCM control-plane response body and peer-controlled error snippet is now capped at a 1 MiB default limit through `readOCMBody` and `decodeOCMJSON` helpers, which read the body once and return `ErrResponseTooLarge` for oversized input.
 This prevents decode-after-drain regressions in `NewShare` and `InviteAccepted` and bounds the existing